Self Defence Master Kevin O’Hagan Speaks To the MALESTROM

 TM: Is age a barrier to starting some form of Martial Arts?

-TM: Many young people are seduced by shall we say the glamorous arts with flying kicks etc, but surely there’s more effective/realistic systems?
+TM: Many young people are seduced by shall we say the glamorous arts with flying kicks etc, but surely there are more effective/realistic systems?

 KH: You will always find this but with the explosion of MMA and Cage Fighting, it has exposed many of the myths and magic of Martial Arts techniques and I feel many youngsters will be more grounded in effective technique these days.